igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 --- abstract

+Since network operators are commonly assigned at least /48 IPv6 address prefixes, the operators frequently find opportunities to devise addressing schemes that assign operational semantics to less significant bit ranges.
+To implement policies based on bits in IPv6 addresses, the operators need a way to configure their equipment.
+This RFC describes a textual representation of addresses sharing bit patterns that are not prefixes.
+Once an interoperable notation is standartized and implemented by vendors, operators would find it possible to configure policies they desire for their networks.

-Since network operators are commonly assigned at least /48 IPv6 address prefixes, the operators and standards occasionally find opportunities to devise addressing schemes that further assign operational semantics to less significant bit ranges.
-There is currently no standard or interoperable textual representation of addresses sharing bit patterns that are not prefixes.
-This RFC introduces IPv6 Address/Mask notation that allows one to represent address groupings beyond "all addresses that share a single prefix".
-The representation is similar to the IPv4 address/mask notation in its expressiveness, but it is derived from the familiar address/prefix-length notation for clarity and compatibility with existing parsers.
+This RFC introduces IPv6 Address/Mask notation that is similar to the IPv4 address/mask notation in its expressiveness, but it is derived from the familiar address/prefix-length notation for clarity and compatibility with existing parsers.

 For example, using this representation, both 2001:db8::/32 and 2001:db8:://ffff:ffff:: have the same meaning.
 However, a group of